NASDAQ Market Velocity and Forces

 - Traders can determine the direction of the market by indicating whether pre-trade interest is surging in buy or sell orders.

-With its simple data formats, NASDAQ OMX is able to use the same message structure for all of the equity exchanges.
+With its simple data formats, Nasdaq is able to use the same message structure for all of the equity exchanges.

 The NASDAQ Market Velocity and Forces data feed supports the following data elements for the full range of U.S. exchange-listed equities: